 Be sure to check out the Inventors Check List for more information on making sure that your invention idea is viable.

-Here a some other pages that may inspire you.
+Here are some other pages that may inspire you to come up with great inventions.